collabnix/dockerlabs/beginners/volume/Creating Volume with alphine.md

 - Open [PWD](https://labs.play-with-docker.com/) Platform on your browser
 - Click on "Add New Node"

-# how to work with Docker volumes
- 3 sub-sections:<br>
+# Getting Started

-Create a Docker volume and pull Alpine image <br>
+- Create a Docker volume and pull Alpine image <br>
-Create files in Alpine<br>
+- Create files in Alpine<br>
-Verify the existence of Docker volume<br>
+- Verify the existence of Docker volume<br>

 ## Create a Docker volume and pull Alpine image

 Create a Docker volume to which you will add persistent data.
 ```
 docker volume create --name mydata